cloudiful/nvim-config/README.md

 git clone https://github.com/cloudiful/nvim-config.git ~/.config/nvim/
 ```

+## Offline Setup 🕸️
-If you want to use nvim in an offline environment, check out the release page.
+If you want to use nvim in an offline environment, check out the [release page](https://github.com/cloudiful/nvim-config/releases).